fionngavin48/hash-balance/README.md

 # Hash Balance

 **Hash Balance** is a fast distribution test tool for hash output uniformity.
-It uses one chi-squared goodness-of-fit test to spot bucket bias in sharding, hash tables, and custom reducers.
+It uses a chi-squared goodness-of-fit test to spot bucket bias in sharding, hash tables, and custom reducers.